TobiasBuchholz/Plugin.Firebase/README.md

 | [Storage](https://firebase.google.com/docs/storage) | [Plugin.Firebase.Storage](https://github.com/TobiasBuchholz/Plugin.Firebase/blob/development/docs/storage.md) | [![NuGet](https://img.shields.io/nuget/v/plugin.firebase.storage.svg?maxAge=86400&style=flat)](https://www.nuget.org/packages/Plugin.Firebase.Storage/)
 | All in one | [Plugin.Firebase](https://github.com/TobiasBuchholz/Plugin.Firebase/blob/development/docs/bundled.md) | [![NuGet](https://img.shields.io/nuget/v/plugin.firebase.svg?maxAge=86400&style=flat)](https://www.nuget.org/packages/Plugin.Firebase/)

+## Version 3.0.0 Notes
+Version 3.0.0 of this plugin marks a migration from the abandoned Microsoft-published Firebase iOS Nuget packages (prefixed with `Xamarin.Firebase.iOS.*` this plugin previously depended on.

+Public discussion of the issue can be found on [MAUI's GH](https://github.com/dotnet/maui/discussions/20359)

+There should not be any breaking API changes.
+However, we felt the major version bump was appropriate to communicate the significant change in the plugin's iOS binding dependencies, which are no longer sourced by Microsoft.
+Moving forward, this plugin will depend on a [community-maintained fork](https://github.com/AdamEssenmacher/GoogleApisForiOSComponents) of the deprecated packages published under a new package prefix `AdamE.Firebase.iOS.*`

+The migration to `AdamE.Firebase.iOS.*` packages additionally bumps underlying native Firebase iOS SDKs to version 10.24.0.
+This is a significant upgrade from the previous latest-available version supported by Microsoft of 8.10.
+Check the [Firebase iOS SDK release notes](https://firebase.google.com/support/release-notes/ios) to see what's changed, which includes various bug fixes as well as privacy manifest support.

 ## Basic setup

 1. Create a Firebase project in the [Firebase Console](https://console.firebase.google.com/), if you don't already have one.
 If you already have an existing Google project associated with your mobile app, click **Import Google Project**.
 Otherwise, click **Create New Project**.
 2. Click **Add Firebase to your *[iOS|Android]* app** and follow the setup steps.
 If you're importing an existing Google project, this may happen automatically and you can just download the config file.
 3. Add `[GoogleService-Info.plist|google-services.json]` file to your app project.
 4. Set `[GoogleService-Info.plist|google-services.json]` **build action** behaviour to `[Bundle Resource|GoogleServicesJson]` by Right clicking/Build Action.
+5. (iOS only) Check the Readme at [AdamEssenmacher/GoogleApisForiOSComponents](https://github.com/AdamEssenmacher/GoogleApisForiOSComponents) for additional setup steps that may be required.

 ### .NET MAUI support
 The new plugin version 1.2.0 now supports .NET MAUI applications with .NET 6 🚀